drupalcorn/guide/docs/camp-planning/sponsors.md

 * **Sponsored Level** - The actual level they sponsored at
 * **Notes** - Helpful notes for when we engage to talk with the sponsor.
 Eg. previous support level, our perceptions of what their goals and values are

-Once we start getting sponsors committing to supporting the event, we start a new sheet or separate spreadsheet document to document the state of their sponsorship for the year.
-This helps us keep track of commitments of both parties.
+Once we start getting sponsors committing to supporting the event, we start a new worksheet or separate spreadsheet to document the state of their sponsorship for the year.
+This helps us keep track of the commitments of both parties.
 This can be referenced on a regular basis to make sure the sponsors are providing the information we need to execute their benefits.
 We have the following columns:

 * **Sponsor** - name of the sponsor
 * **Sponsor Level** - The level or benefit they have agreed to purchase